HEROES: Paramus Police Officers Rescue Suicidal Hackensack Man Atop IKEA Ledge

 A suicidal Hackensack man sat on a ledge atop the parking deck at the IKEA off Routes 4 and 17, looking down with his legs dangling over the side, when Paramus Police Officers William Stallone and Nicholas Tanelli arrived Monday morning.

-As the troubled 20-year-old man talked with his frightened mother and a few other witnesses, Stallen and Tanelli worked their way toward him, Deputy Police Chief Robert Guidetti said.
+As the troubled 20-year-old man talked with his frightened mother and a few other witnesses 30 feet above the pavement, Stallen and Tanelli worked their way toward him, Deputy Police Chief Robert Guidetti said.

 Stallone then grabbed him and pulled the man to safety with help from Tanelli, the deputy chief sdaid.